Durchstarten – Questions and Answers

 How can I apply for funding?

-1. Download the application here: application (in German)
+1. Download the application here: Application

 Berliner Projektfonds Kulturelle Bildung